 - Five community cards are dealt face-up on the board.

-- Players must use exactly two of their hole cards and three of the community cards to make the best five-card hand.
+- Players must use precisely two of their hole cards and three of the community cards to make the best five-card hand.

-- Betting also happens at four stages: pre-flop, flop, turn, and river.
+- Betting happens in four stages: pre-flop, flop, turn, and river.

 - Players can only bet up to the current size of the pot.